arciisine/glob/README.md

 # @arcsine/glob

-A light-weight globbing library that shares an API with picomatch.
+A light-weight, simple globbing library that shares an API with picomatch.

+The code, when compressed is about 1.1kb.
+Additionally, the source is small and is fairly straightforward to read through.

 Primary differences are limited support for vague regex patterns that picomatch supports, as well as limited support for group negation.
+Consequently, there are also many edge cases that this library does not take into consideration (as of yet), and should be used for fairly standard globbing usages.

 Primary features:
 * `*` matches any characters except for `/`